How to Hire Remote Developers

 Benefits of hiring remote developers

-As companies across the globe shift toward remote work, let’s take a look at what advantages employers and employees gain from remote collaboration.
+Let’s take a look at what advantages employers and employees gain from remote work.

 - Work-life balance.
-Remote work eliminates commute times and lets employees enjoy more of their life outside work.
-Additionally, remote workers can do their job from anywhere, whether that’s a local coffee shop, a new city, or at home while running a load of laundry.
+Remote workers don’t have to endure long commutes, giving them more opportunities to enjoy life outside of work.
+Remote developers can do their job from anywhere, whether that’s a local coffee shop, a new city, or at home while running a load of laundry.
 When employees are happier with their lives outside of work, they show up with more energy and greater productivity to invest during working hours.

 - Increased productivity.
 According to a global study by Statista, approximately 60% of remote software developers report that working from home has a positive impact on their productivity.
 Remote employees report higher satisfaction with their work and better performance due to a lack of distractions from coworkers or micromanagement in the office.

 - Improved diversity and inclusion.
 Remote work is a huge step towards creating more inclusive work environments.
-Working from home hugely benefits people with physical or mental health disabilities, economic housing limitations, or primary family care responsibilities.
+Working from home has huge benefits for people with physical or mental health disabilities, economic housing limitations, or primary family care responsibilities.

 - Cost reduction.
 Remote work helps companies cut down on operational costs.
 Reducing the need for office space, utilities, and other overhead expenses allows companies to dramatically cut costs.
 Even with a hybrid work environment, employers can save about $11,000 per employee every year.